damesek/clojure-nginx-setup-ssh/README.md

 # clojure-nginx-setup-ssh
 Quick Clojure-Nginx server setup with ssh file

-I created a quick ssh for Clojure-Nginx server setup for Ubuntu 14.04 Trusty.
+I created a quick and easy start for Clojure-Nginx server on Ubuntu 14.04 Trusty.
 Around 50 steps in 1.
-Update: I added lein2, MongoDB, plus Redis for session handling.
+If you don't want to create manually that is a great start.
+I added lein2, MongoDB, Redis for session handling, plus Nginx-Clojure package if you want to compile custom Nginx setup.

 If you installed `lein` before this, please use this code:
 ```